 Except by a powerful sorcerer.
-Ciara shook her head and took the herbs into the cottage, setting the basket on the table.
+Fiona shook her head and took the herbs into the cottage, setting the basket on the table.
 She brought the book over and checked that she had everything she needed.
 Normally, she remembered every detail, but this was important and there wouldn’t be time to make a second batch.

 A few hours later, she had everything packed and looked around once more at the cottage.
-She straightened her shoulders, said a thank you to her grandmother and walked out the door.
+She straightened her shoulders, said a thank you to her grandmother, and walked out the door.
 Riordan meowed once, then followed her.

 They made good time on the road and only one wagon passed them on their way to New Ross.
 It was getting dark as they reached the edge of town and Riordan brushed against her leg as they passed a tavern.